 Importance of the Person Specification

-The job description focuses on the role and responsibilities, but you can almost take it as a given that if you are interviewing a candidate for a senior role, they will already have experience of doing the job you are recruiting for in either the same or similar industry, so they already have a tick in that particular box.
-So, you know they have the right experience before you meet them, what you don’t know about them is what type of person they are, and this is what makes the Person Specification so important.
+The job description focuses on the role and responsibilities, but you can almost take it as a ‘given’ that if you have invited the candidate to attend an interview, they already have experience of doing a similar job.
+So, you know they have the right experience before you meet them, however, what you don’t know about them is what type of person they are, and this is what makes the Person Specification so important.

-Prior to recruiting for a senior role within the Food Industry, I would advise that the business directors and other key employees sit down and draw up a Person Specification covering the soft-skills, such as, What they want the new employee to do, How they want them to do it, What attributes would enhance the existing senior team, What skills would complement the existing senior team, What type of character would fit-in with the business, What are the common values shared by the senior team that the new employee would need to share, What type of personality works well with the business, What type of management style do employees respond to within the business, and generally, can a potential employee demonstrate empathy, relationship-building and communications skills.
+Prior to recruiting for a senior role within the Food Industry, I would advise the senior leadership team and other key employees sit down and draw up a Person Specification covering the soft-skills, such as, What they want the new employee to do, How they want them to go about doing it, What attributes would enhance the existing team, What skills would complement the existing team, What type of character would fit-in with the business, What common shared-values should a new employee be able to demonstrate, What type of personality has shown to work well within the business, What type of management style do employees respond to within the business, and generally, can a potential employee demonstrate empathy, relationship-building and communications skills.